dbosak01/reporter/README.md

 <!-- badges: end -->

 The **rptr** package creates regulatory-style, statistical reports.
-It was designed for use in the pharmaceutical, biotechnology, and medical-device industries.
+It was designed to produce Tables, Listings, and Figures (TLFs) for the the pharmaceutical, biotechnology, and medical-device industries.
 However, the functions are generalized enough to provide statistical reporting for any industry.
 The package is written in Base R, and has no dependencies on any other reporting package.